afil310/StackOverflow/README.md

 ## Description
 A simple study project, the solution for the classic job interview coding task for an iOS Developer position:

-"Write some code to download a bit of JSON via HTTP, and use the parsed JSON to present some data in a UITableView."
+> *Write some code to download a bit of JSON via HTTP, and use the
+> parsed JSON to present some data in a UITableView.*

-The app uses <a href="https://api.stackexchange.com/docs/types/question">StackOverflow API</a> to download the list of the most rated questions for the last month, and represent it as a table.
-Each question can be opened in the Safari View.
+The app implements <a href="https://api.stackexchange.com/docs/types/question">StackOverflow API</a> to download the list of the most rated questions for the last month, and represents it as a table.
+Each question and following answers can be opened in the Safari View.
 <p align="center"><img src ="https://github.com/afil310/StackOverflowQuestions/raw/master/Screenshots/UITableView.png?raw=true" width="300px"/></p>

 ## Requirements